 |8.x and earlier||End-of-Life||Jul 1, 2021 and earlier|

 |Version||Current Stage||End-of-Life Date|

 Delta counter behavior changed with Release 2020.26.
 The original delta counter implementation was Deprecated with Release 2020.26.
 We changed delta counter queries to use

-cs() in the Wavefront Usage integration and tracing RED metrics.
+cs() in the Operations for Applications Usage integration and tracing RED metrics.
 The original delta counter implementation is End of Life March 31, 2021.

 Automatic Updates and Required Changes

 We update system dashboard and integration content to use the new version of delta counters.
 However, you might have to update custom delta counters.

 - Automatic Updates.
 Tracing RED metrics and in certain internal

 ~collector.points.reported, use delta counters.
 All out-of-the-box dashboards that use these data will be updated for you.